The Corporate Immigration Review: Germany

 Other third-country nationals

-Finally, it should be noted that anyone taking residency in Germany shall register with the local registry office within two weeks of having taken residency as foreseen by the Federal Registration Act.
+Finally, anyone taking residency in Germany shall register with the local registry office within two weeks of having taken residency as foreseen by the Federal Registration Act.

-In principle, the German immigration law system is no more favourable to any one industry than to others since the conditions for the grant of the visa category apply regardless of the industry in question.
-There are, however, some categories that apply specifically to certain industries or fields: for example, the academic research and development category,17 the category for teachers of languages and specialist cooks,18 and the health care category.19 Moreover, special conditions apply to international sports people,20 e-sports players and international traffic both on rivers and seas and in the air.21 Furthermore, facilitation is also made for applicants with an academic degree or similar qualification, IT experts and other experts,22 providing an incentive for certain industries as a matter of fact.
+In principle, the German immigration law system is no more favourable to any one industry than to others because the conditions for the grant of the visa category apply regardless of the industry in question.
+There are, however, some categories that apply specifically to certain industries or fields: for example, the academic research and development category,16 the category for teachers of languages and specialist cooks,17 and the healthcare category.18 Moreover, special conditions apply to international sports people,19 e-sports players and international traffic both on rivers and seas and in the air.20 Furthermore, facilitation is also made for applicants with an academic degree or similar qualification, IT experts and other experts,21 providing an incentive for certain industries as a matter of fact.
 Finally, further facilitation has recently been implemented with regard to material requirements and acceleration of the processing of applications from candidates in the healthcare sector, which are now so desperately needed all over the world.

 International treaty obligations